Frequently Asked Questions and Guest Info

 Note: All accounts MUST be fully paid prior to any and all check-ins.
 Reservations for any primary guest, guest of an agency, charity, or other associated party with a past due balance are subject to cancellation.
 No refunds are available.
-Pre-paid deposits from guests of account holders shall be forfeited and applied to settle the account holder's unpaid balance.

 Flying in and Getting Around: Fly into San Jose (SJO), the capital.
 (See airlines list below.)

 Drive time to Los Suenos is about 1.3 hours.
 I don't recommend driving yourself, but if you do, make sure your flight arrives by 2pm.
-Costa Rican roads are not well marked; so don’t drive after dark.
+Costa Rican roads are not well marked; so, don't drive after dark.
 (Many guests who braved it during daylight have gotten lost, adding an extra 4 hours to their drive.)

 You can get to Los Suenos by: